Notes about nuclear EMP

 Regarding the troubling state of large transformers in the United States power grid, this quotation from Dr. Lowell Wood, during Senate hearings (S Hrg.
 109-30) on March 8, 2005 is especially important:

 The situation described above by Dr. Wood does not only apply to a large nuclear EMP attack.
 A geomagnetic superstorm, such as the 1859 Carrington solar storm, would also produce a similar disaster.
-The effects of a geomagnetic superstorm, however, would occur in many countries simultaneously, and would disable at least some of the overseas transformer manufacturing capability.
+The effects of a geomagnetic superstorm, however, would likely occur in many countries simultaneously, and would disable at least some of the overseas transformer manufacturing capability.
 In the years since Dr. Wood made the above statement, the delivery time for a large power grid transformer under "normal failure" conditions has risen to 3 years.
 Fortunately, as stated earlier, new factories for large transformers are finally starting to be re-built in the United States.
+Two large transformer plants are operational, but they cannot continue to operate without electricity.

 For a good source of simpler explanations of the effects of solar storms on the power grid (which also applies, at least to a certain extent, to nuclear EMP), see these excellent University Corporation for Atmospheric Research tutorials.